Rong-Tao/Nano-GPT/README.md

 I made a slight modification, instead of guess the next letter I am using the gpt2 token.
 The training process can be viewed in the [Tensorboard](Naive_Shakespeare/tensorboard).
 A single GPU slurm files is also provided for uploading to HPC.

+## Distributed Shakspeare

+This is simply naive Shakespeare with distributed code added.
+The code in .slurm file now uses 2 nodes each with 4 GPU, you can adjust the number if you want

 ## Acknowledgements

 Special thanks to Andrej Karpathy for the insightful and detailed tutorial on GPT models.